Quantum Convolutional Neural Networks are Effectively Classically Simulable

 While we here focused on QCNNs, we remark that the results and lessons learned for this model apply to QML more broadly.
-We strongly believe that the techniques introduced here can serve as blueprints to dequantize the information processing capabilities of other quantum neural networks architectures composed of local parametrized gates.
+We strongly believe that the techniques introduced here can serve as blueprints to classically simulate the information processing capabilities of other quantum neural networks architectures composed of local parametrized gates.
 Indeed, one can envision that all of the circuit architectures that are average case simulable via the results in Ref.~\cite{angrisani2024classically}, could also be classically trained via low-bodyness approximations (on locally-easy datasets).
 Whether there exists good enough solutions within such subspace as they do for QCNNs is an open question which will likely require a case-by-case analysis via direct simulation.